A350 Melksham bypass

 Landscaping and planting would be included in the scheme where it would help to reduce the visual impact.
 The exact arrangements would be determined as part of the detailed design, taking into account the local environment and landscape.
 The creation of ponds and wildlife habitats would also be included in the proposals where there are opportunities for enhancement.

-The assessment of route options in connection with the Outline Business Case will consider the environmental aspects of the proposed scheme and any potential mitigation measures.
-The current consultations and information being collected, including walk over surveys, will help inform the design of the proposals to reduce the impact of the scheme.
+The scheme assessment in connection with the Outline Business Case will consider the environmental aspects of the proposals and any potential mitigation measures.
+The current consultations and information being collected, will help inform the design of the proposals to reduce the impact of the scheme.

 Yes.
 Information on the known archaeology in the area is being used to inform options appraisal.
 As the scheme develops more specialist investigations and surveys may need to be carried out.
 This could include excavations and other survey methods in order to get a full understanding of appropriate measures required in connection with the scheme.
-Specialist advice will be sought in connection with the proposals.
+Specialist advice is being sought in connection with the proposals.

 There are clearly some air quality issues in connection with the existing road.
 The effects on traffic flows and air quality as a result of the scheme will be considered and will form part of the assessment in the Outline Business Case.

-The removal of through traffic from existing roads would reduce traffic noise for nearby properties, but some of the route options could increase traffic noise for other properties or introduce traffic noise into currently comparatively quiet areas of countryside.
-The options assessment process will include consideration of these potential impacts.
+The removal of through traffic from existing roads would reduce traffic noise for nearby properties, but it could increase traffic noise for other properties or introduce traffic noise into currently comparatively quiet areas of countryside.
+The scheme assessment process will include consideration of these potential impacts.

 A full drainage scheme would be developed, which would include consideration of water quality and treatment.
 Often soakaways are the preferred means of disposing of surface water, but these are unlikely to be feasible in this area.
 It is expected that the water would be collected by pipes and ditches, and then directed to holding ponds to limit the flow into watercourse or rivers, and to provide the opportunity to remove silt and pollutants.
 The design of outfalls from drainage systems would take into account the ecological value of the receiving watercourses.